This newsletter includes:

 For more information on any of the articles below please visit us on the web at iTech Solutions or email iTech Solutions.
 We would love for you to let us know any articles that you wish for the future, or if you enjoy any of the articles in the current newsletters.

-iTech Solutions was at the North Pole last month doing a few upgrades.
-We upgraded Santa’s POWER5 520, from V5R4M5 to 7.1 Technology Refresh7, and then his Power7 720 from 6.1 to 7.1 TR7 as well.
+iTech Solutions was at the North Pole last month doing a few OS upgrades.
+We upgraded Santa’s POWER5 520, from V5R4M5 to 7.1 Technology Refresh9, and then his POWER7 720 from 7.1 to 7.2 TR1 as well.
 Santa Claus called iTech Solutions because he wanted someone with experience to do the operating system upgrades and he wanted the upgrades done right.

-We all know this is a busy time at the North Pole, and Santa couldn’t afford for any application issues after the upgrade.
+We all know this is a busy time at the North Pole, and Santa couldn’t afford for any application issues after the OS upgrade.
 Santa used the iTech Solutions Upgrade Assurance program, and iTech Solutions brought one of their machines up to the North Pole.
-We restored the XMAS-01 partition running V5R4 to the iTech machine and upgraded that to 7.1.
-We were able to test all of Santa’s applications on IBM i 7.1 and when the big guy himself signed off that everything was working fine on the iTech machine, we upgraded Santa’s machine XMAS-01.
+We restored the XMAS-01 partition running 6.1 to the iTech machine and upgraded that to 7.2.
+We were able to test all of Santa’s applications on IBM i 7.2 and when the big guy himself signed off that everything was working fine on the iTech machine, we upgraded Santa’s machine XMAS-01 to 7.2.
 There was no worry if his applications would or wouldn’t work.
 We pre-tested everything on the iTech Solutions loaner machine.
 Who else would Santa call for an IBM i upgrade, but iTech Solutions?

-Santa was telling me that we still needed better performance on his Power7 720 that we installed last year.
+Santa was telling me that we still needed better performance on his Power7 720 that we installed three years ago.
 He was saying that as the population of the world increases, the sizes of his files were just getting huge.
 Some of his jobs were running all night.
 We looked at the performance of the machine, and discovered the amount of I/O on that machine was extremely high.
-So, we installed some new PCIe 5913 Large Cache disk controllers with some solid state drives.
+So, we installed some new PCIe Large Cache Disk Controllers with some solid state drives (SSDs).
 Wow, did that do the trick.
 Those same jobs which were so I/O intensive ran very quickly with the new large cache disk controllers and the solid state drives.
 This really made a difference in the performance of the machine, and allowed the mapping software which determines the route that Santa is to take on Christmas eve, stopping at every house to drop off the presents to run in just an hour compared to days.
 If your system seems to not be running how you want, why not have iTech Solutions come in and do a performance review?

 Our next performance issue had to do with some ODBC jobs & Queries that the Elves had created out in the shop.
 The elves have created more queries than you can imagine.
 Every time they ran these ODBC jobs and Queries, the system would just grind to a halt. iTech Solutions ran the Index Advisor, and determined that a couple of indexes (logical files) needed to be created over the toy file.
 With a mouse click, we created the required logical files for Santa.
 Now those jobs the elves were running are done in a snap.
 Santa said “It was like a new machine, having iTech Solutions come in for the day and investigate the system”.
 We performed our standard Health Check.
 Perhaps this is something you might want to put on your list for Christmas or even next year?